StopDDoS/Research/cloudflare.md

 Attackers can often still find your backend IP through a ssl certificate or host header spoofing.
 It is recommended to block non-cloudflare traffic.
 For how to do that, see https://frankindev.com/2020/11/18/allow-cloudflare-only-in-nginx/

-As always, i recommend using nginx and not cloudflare.
+As always, i recommend using nginx and not apache.
 It is generally more optimized for this kind of high-performance processing.